misk-fewd2/15_arrays_loops/readme.md

-#Lesson 12 - Arrays and Loops
+# Lesson 15 - Arrays and Loops

-In Lesson 12, we're moving into more applied programming techniques with the introduction of arrays and loops.
+In Lesson 15, we're moving into more applied programming techniques with the introduction of arrays and loops.
 These are foundational concepts used across almost every programming language.
 They are a bit weird to see without prior programming knowledge but you'll quickly harness their power to make use of a computer's vast abilities to fly through data comparisons and computations.

-##Agenda
+## Agenda

 * jQuery Plugins review + coding exploration session
 * Array Lesson